GroupMe

 Core Strengths

-- SMS Bridge for non-app users
+- SMS-based interoperability removes friction for non-app users

-- Microsoft ecosystem backing
+- Microsoft ecosystem integration provides long-term sustainability

 Critical Frictions